Mindfulness and Compassion Courses

 Who can attend?

-Courses are offered for mainly University of Edinburgh, Staff, and Students, however, please check Mindfulness for All for the wider public.
+Courses are offered for all University of Edinburgh, Staff and Students.

 Upcoming courses for 2019-20: